History Files

 1079

-With the removal of Swabia from the control of Duke Rudolph, the Frederick's Hohenstaufen family of nobles gains the duchy through his marriage to Agnes of Germany, granddaughter of Henry I the Black.
-It swiftly becomes one of the most powerful families, holding onto the duchy for most of the remainder of its existence and supplying several Holy Roman Emperors.
+With the removal of Swabia from the control of Duke Rudolph, the Frederick's Hohenstaufen family of nobles gains that duchy through his marriage to Agnes of Germany, granddaughter of Henry I the Black.
+It swiftly becomes one of the most powerful families, holding onto the duchy for most of the remainder of its existence and supplying several Holy Roman emperors.

 1105 - 1138